aisiri3/CapstoneGods/README.md

 ## Instructions to run the code
 ### 1. Creating a virtual environment
 To run the UI, you need to create a virtual environment with specifically [**Python 3.9.2**](https://www.python.org/downloads/release/python-392/) and activate it.
-To run the UI, create a virtual environment using Python 3.9.2.
 Ensure Python 3.9.2 is installed on your machine.
-If not, install it via:
+If not, download it from the official website or install it via:

 - MacOS:
     ```